jjuris/juris.sk/content/Project/help-desk-migration/index.md

 ---
-title: "Help Desk Migration for Police ČR"
+title: "Help Desk Migration for Czech Police"
 date: 2015-10-01
 ---

 ![](featured.jpeg)

 ## Project Overview
-The primary task was to migrate processes and data from HP OpenView Service Desk to the new HP Service Manager software for Police ČR.
+The primary task was to migrate processes and data from HP OpenView Service Desk to the new HP Service Manager software for Czech Police.
 My role involved leading the design and the migration, ensuring minimal disruption to police operations.
 I completed the project on time, delivering a fully functional system despite tight delivery schedule.